donnamm/planets_dmm/README.md

 # planets_dmm
-This is a git example for an SWC workshop
+This is a git example for an SWC workshop for DHG